 Ponte de Lima

-A nice and relatively small place compare to Barcelos though it has a long history, the oldest town in Portugal by the way, and some interesting sights to see; Ponte Romano (The Roman bridge over the Lima river) that gave the name to the town, Old Chain Tower, Matriz church, Botanical garden Paço do Marques, the church of Santo Antonio da Torre Velha.
+A nice and relatively small place compare to Barcelos though it has a long history, the oldest town in Portugal by the way, and some interesting sights to see; Ponte Romano (The Roman bridge over the Lima river) that gave the name of the town, Old Chain Tower, Matriz church, Botanical garden Paço do Marques, the church of Santo Antonio da Torre Velha.
 There are many accommodation options in the town.

 Places to stay in Ponte de Lima

 Day 5.
-Ponte de Lima – Rubiães, 20km
+Ponte de Lima – Rubiães, 20 km/12,4 mi

-A nice and short day of walking mostly through the forest with a long uphill stretch that starts at 10km, from 100m to 400m over 4km, make sure to have enough water with.
+A nice and short day of walking mostly through the forest with a long uphill stretch that starts at 10km, from 100m to 400m over 4km, make sure to have enough water with you.
 There is a café at Revolta before the climb where you can have lunch and fill your water bottle.

 Rubiães